MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/index.md

 ![MRTK3 banner](images/MRTK_UX_v3_Cover.png)

 MRTK3 is the third generation of Microsoft Mixed Reality Toolkit for Unity.
-It's a Microsoft-driven open source project to accelerate cross-platform mixed reality development in Unity.
+It's a Microsoft-driven open-source project to accelerate cross-platform mixed reality development in Unity.
 This new version is built on top of Unity's XR Management system and XR Interaction Toolkit.
 Here are some of its functions:

 * Provides the **cross-platform input system and building blocks for spatial interactions and UI**.
 * Enables **rapid prototyping** via in-editor simulation that allows you to see changes immediately.